PayOnlineSystem/PayOnlineSystem.github.io/en/googlepay.md

 **For web page.**

 In short: you should get a token and pass it to your backend system.
-And already on the backend it calls the PayOnline API.
+Then your backend calls the PayOnline API.

-When using the Google Pay API to pay via PayOnline, customers will be able to use payment systems: Visa and MasterCard.
+*When using the Google Pay API to pay via PayOnline, customers will be able to use payment systems: Visa and MasterCard.*

 ```javascript
 const allowedCardNetworks = ["MASTERCARD", "VISA"];